 - Legal Reason(s) for using the personal information: Legitimate Interests Reason (in order to improve the goods, services, and/or digital content for future customers and to grow our business)

 - Purpose: To recommend and send communications to you about goods, services, and/or digital content that you may be interested in.
-More details about marketing are set out in section 11 below
+More details about marketing are set out below

 - Legal Reason(s) for using the personal information: Legitimate Interests Reason (in order to grow our business & Consent Reason